-Had to go to Kuala Lumpur (KL) for a few days last week.
-Instead of flying I decided to take the bus for the first time.
-Since there are many choices available I thought I’d better do due diligence by checking reviews online.
+Had to go to Kuala Lumpur (KL) for a few days on a working trip last week.
+This time, instead of flying I decided to take the bus.
+Since there are many choices available I thought I’d better check some reviews online.
 Not surprisingly most bus companies have had their fair share of bad reviews.
-Then I remembered reading about Aeroline some time ago, um in fact a long long time ago, that prides itself as a bus service that is as close to flying to KL as you can get.
+Then I remembered reading about Aeroline some time ago that prides itself as a bus service that is as close to flying to KL as you can get.
 This premium service costs more – SGD50 compared to some as low as SGD25.
 But there is a pleasant surprise.
 More on that later.

 Before committing I googled and found a few travel blogs and forums giving them the thumbs up.
 So the decision is made – ‘fly’ Aeroline it is 🙂

 Launched in 2004, Aeroline positioned itself as a First Class coach service using “Fly from the city!”as their tagline.
 Just like the popular B747 jumbo jet of that era, it is a double-deck transporter.
 On the upper deck the 30-seater coach boasts reclining chairs, ‘inflight’ entertainment, ‘inflight’ meals and even a ‘flight’ attendant.
 Other amenities include power socket at every seat row, a lounge in the lower deck, and a toilet.

 I did my booking online.
 The website looks dated.
 It probably hasn’t been updated since launch more than a decade ago and is more suited for viewing on a 800 x 600 resolution screen 🙁

 I reckon it was designed for those who are familiar with KL or those who use their website regularly.